GodfreyAchu/Machine-Learning/README.md

 ## Machine-Learning
 ---
 Machine learning algorithms
-This folder contains the major algorithms and its implementation
+This folder contains the major algorithms and they are implemented in google colab.
 1. KNN
 2. Linear Regression
 3. Logistic Regression